 With an area of over 82,277 square miles made up largely of vast plains, Kansas’ central location and mild climate allows for a wide variety of wildlife to thrive in the state of Kansas.
-This includes many different species of birds, but in this article we’re going to learn about each one of these 8 species of woodpeckers in Kansas.
+This includes many different species of birds, but in this article we’re going to learn about the 8 species of woodpeckers found in Kansas.

-I’ll go over those species and talk about where and when they can be seen in Kansas.
-We’ll also hit on a few fun facts about woodpeckers and have a picture of each species to help you identify them.
+We’ll take a close look at these species and talk about where and when they can be seen in Kansas.
+We’ll also hit on a few fun facts about woodpeckers and see pictures of each species, to help you identify them.

 1. Red-bellied Woodpecker

 Weight: 2.0-3.2 oz

 Red-bellied Woodpeckers feature peachy-red caps and napes with black and white striped backs.
 These woodpeckers are commonly throughout the state of Kansas in woodlands and backyards year-round, perched on the main branches and trunks of trees.

 They’re known for venturing from the forest to visit backyard bird feeders as well.
 Use suet blocks during winter, peanuts, and sometimes sunflower seeds to attract them.
 Dead trees are also attractive to them for the insects inside.

 One of the best ways of finding these birds is to learn their loud, rolling call.
 They’re very active callers in the spring and summer, so listen close during those seasons.